 You’ll receive three hours of therapy per day.
 A schedule will be posted in your room, so you’ll easily know which therapy will visit and when.

 Bring five sets of exercise-appropriate clothing, including socks, underwear, supportive shoes, orthotics or prosthetics, and any assistive device you use.

-Mercy’s Medical Director of Inpatient Rehabilitation — Sunny Kim, MD, an experienced physiatrist specializing in rehabilitation medicine and recovery — will oversee your progress during your stay.
+Mercy’s Medical Director of Inpatient Rehabilitation — Carla Schulz, MD will oversee your progress during your stay.
 You will be seen daily by a physician for your medical care, which will be your primary care provider (if he or she sees patients in the hospital) or a hospital physician.

 Your interdisciplinary rehabilitation team will meet with you and your loved ones consistently to ensure everyone is working toward a common goal — your successful recovery.
 The meetings are interactive and input on your care from you and your loved ones is essential and welcomed.

 Prior to going home, your social worker will meet with you and your loved ones to discuss any discharge needs.
 Your dietitian will also meet and discuss approaches for continued healthy eating at home.

 We look forward to welcoming you.
 Thank you for choosing the compassionate care of The Mercy Touch® to help you on your road to recovery.